Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to Mississippi State's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to Mississippi State's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear Mississippi State Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://www.sfa.msstate.edu/policies/overawards.
+I've read the public policy at https://www.sfa.msstate.edu/policies/overawards and the $53,422 cost-of-attendance worksheet.

 If my package is institutional merit + Pell + a $5,000 outside scholarship and the total stays under the COA worksheet, can you confirm no institutional dollar is reduced?